 In January this year, when I was following the Frankincense Route through Saudi Arabia, I was reminded again that it was the Egyptian civilization which was the biggest consumer of frankincense, used for embalming purposes, and which gave birth to “Western Civilization” long before the greatness of Greece and Rome.

 So many treasures, such a rich history.
 As I contemplate our upcoming journey, I am once again filled with the thrill of returning, to peacefully gaze upon these iconic monuments and temples as we glide along that storied river.
 I can hardly wait to share the myriad reasons why, as Egyptologist Toby Wilkinson famously said, “Egypt is the Nile, the Nile Egypt.”

 Bill Jones, one of our most polymathic leaders, has led more than 100 trips across Asia and Europe.

-To find out more about the Splendors of Egypt trip or other group and custom journeys, call GeoEx's travel specialists at 888-570-7108.
+To find out more about our Egypt trips, or other group and custom journeys, call GeoEx’s travel specialists at 888-570-7108.